ARE YOU PREPARED WITH CYBER INSURANCE IF YOU GET “BRANDJACKED”?

 Don’t think a cyber hack could happen to your photography business?
 Well, think again!
 Just look at the below real-life examples of photography business hacks to see how real this threat is:

 An Australian photography company’s MailChimp account was hacked in 2018.
 The hacker imported their spam list and proceeded to email fake invoices from the commandeered account.
 This is known as “brandjacking”, whereby a hacker assumes the online identity of a brand in order to leverage that business's brand equity for nefarious purposes.

 The hacker sent hundreds of thousands of fake invoices to emails around the world, resulting in an unfortunate and embarrassing situation for this photography business.
 Some consumers who received the fake invoices even reported the business to the Communications & Media Authority.

 Hopefully the business had cyber insurance.
-If they did, they would be able to cover the cost of a forensic investigation to determine how the hack occurred and how to stop it.
+If they did, they would be able to cover the cost of a forensic investigation to determine how the hack occurred.